Cupra Born interior, dashboard & comfort

 The Born’s interior quality is a definite improvement over its ID.3 sister car's: even the infotainment system is better thought-out than the Volkswagen’s

-One common criticism of the Volkswagen ID.3 concerns its cabin, but thankfully the Born makes improvements in interior quality that go some way to justifying the price difference between it and its VW sister.
-That being said, the annoying touch-sensitive sliders for the climate control and media volume have made it over unchanged.
+One common criticism of the Volkswagen ID.3 concerns its cabin, but thankfully the Born makes improvements in interior quality that help it stand apart from its VW sister car.
+That being said, the annoying touch-sensitive sliders for the climate control and media volume have made their way over unchanged.

 Cupra Born dashboard